Consumer Diary: Beach Bacteria and Corn

 • Promote digestion?
 “Corn has a good amount of fiber and, more specifically, insoluble fiber, the type of fiber that promotes healthy digestion and bowel regularity.
 If someone suffers from diarrhea traced back to a lack of fiber, corn may help.
 Corn has what’s called resistant starch, a prebiotic and provides nutrients to gut bacteria, ultimately reducing any inflammation in the gut.”

 • Does it help fight colon cancer, diabetes, and heart disease?
 “Yes.
 It could help, based on having fiber and other essential nutrients as well as the antioxidants zeaxanthin and lutein.
 Also, corn is a low-fat food containing potassium, both important factors in heart health.
-Low fat foods help manage blood liquid levels, and potassium helps manage blood pressure.”
+Low fat foods help manage blood lipid levels, and potassium helps manage blood pressure.”

 • What about vitamins?
 “Corn has many essential nutrients, including Vitamins A and C.”